-In 2023, we increased the pace and connected with our top 3 suppliers to share the Danone Forest Policy and Danone's commitment to the SBTI 1.5-degree roadmap.
-We worked on co-building a time-bound action plan with clear milestones and have identified several options being explored to reach a 30% reduction of $\rm CO_2$ by 2030 and verified DCF cocoa.
-Based on 2023 data, we conclude that 2 out of 3 of our top cocoa suppliers have published their own Forest Policy and commitments.
+In 2024, we continued engaging across our cocoa supply base, with a specific focus on our top suppliers, to share the Danone Forest Policy and Danone's commitment on forest.
+We worked on co-building a time-bound action plan with clear milestones and have identified several options being explored to reach verified DCF cocoa.
+Based on 2024 data, we conclude our top cocoa suppliers have published their own commitments or protocols to achieve deforestation free supply chains.
+2 out of 3 have clear Forest policies publicly available.